 Nevertheless, before we jump to the workout, a word of caution.
 The exercises I’m sharing with you below are a bit advanced.
 So please be careful and stay within your fitness level; otherwise, you will be only bringing pain, injury, or complete embarrassment upon yourself.

-The Best 6 Strength Exercises You Can Do on a Treadmill
+Strength Exercises You Can Do on a Treadmill

 The exercises below will increase your heart rate and target almost every major muscle group in your body, burning mad calories and building muscles, without the need for weights or switching machines (except for a treadmill).